Oukaishen/Leet/README.md

 Fri Aug 18, 17
 #437 is the very difficult easy problem.
 DFS and DP. **Redo** on __*1st Sep*__.
 #75 i think is good for practise thinking.

+Sun Aug 19, 17
+#421 is those fucking genius can think out.. i can not.
+Bit manipulation problem.